 A review and analysis of relevant secondary data and existing research:

-We conducted consultations with a wide range of stakeholders to provide a deeper understanding of issues and themes of relevance to the study area.
-These included representatives from: the local planning authority, housing associations, builders and developers, estate agents, social services, the Homes and Community Agency and others.
+We conducted consultation with a wide range of stakeholders to provide a deeper understanding of issues and themes of relevance to the study area.
+These included representatives from: the local planning authority, housing associations, builders and developers, estate agents, social services, Homes England and others.